Financial Aid info

-This section provides an overview of available resources for graduate students at US schools, such as information regarding financial aid, scholarships, fellowships and loans for prospective students.
+Here's an overview of available resources for graduate students at US schools: financial aid, scholarships, fellowships and loans.

 Please note that NASPAA does not provide scholarships or financial aid to students.

 Financial aid refers to funding intended to help students pay education expenses including tuition and fees, room and board, books and supplies, etc. for education at a college, university, or private school.

 Federal Student Aid programs

 pay back, usually with interest.
 Student loans are issued directly by

 the federal government (Stafford, GradPLUS, and Perkins loans), with

 limits.
 Many banking institutions offer "private" loans, generally